Skip to content

 Use of steel by industrial sector

 While workers and residents along the iron ore and manganese rivers face enormous risks and demand justice, mining companies continue to produce for the global market.
-And find customers.
+And find buyers.

 Also in Germany.

-Despite the end of apartheid, there are still enormous inequalities within South Africa, mainly due to the fact that the profits from mining and commodity trading continue to be reserved for the elites of the country as well as for foreign actors.
+Despite the end of apartheid, there are still enormous inequalities within South Africa, which mainly result from the fact that the profits from mining and the commodity trade continue to benefit not mainly the majority society, but the elites of the country and foreign actors.

-An example of the historical continuities of racist space politics can be seen in the gold mining region one hour east of Johannesburg.
-Right next to the residential buildings, holes as deep as power poles open in Khutsong in the municipality of Merafong.
+An example of the historical continuities of racist spatial policy can be observed in the gold mining region one hour east of Johannesburg.
+Right next to the residential buildings in Khutsong, in the municipality of Merafong, holes open as deep as power poles.

-From unhealed wounds and ongoing vulnerabilities: PGM from South Africa
+From Unhealed Wounds and Persistent Vulnerabilities: PGM from South Africa

-Where the ground opens in one place, the tailings of unused rock from mining pile up along the platinum belt in the province of Gauteng.
+Where the ground opens in one place, along the platinum belt in the province of Gauteng, piles of unused rock from the mining industry are piled up.

-Acting like mountain ranges from a distance, the remnants of the global commodity trade are emerging without any security and in close proximity to housing estates.
+Acting from a distance like mountain ranges, the remnants of the global commodity trade open up without any protection and in close proximity to residential settlements.

-While I look at the beige wall with the company name “Sibanye Stillwater” in black letters, I clean my sunglasses from a fine layer of dust.
+As I look at the beige wall with the company name ‘Sibanye Stillwater’ in black letters, I clean my sunglasses from a fine layer of dust.
 I'm standing in front of Marikana's entrance gates.

-This summer will mark the twelfth anniversary of the Marikana massacre.
-More than a decade of lack of accountability on the part of the South African government, the police, the then Lonmin company, now Sibanye Stillwater, and commodity buyers.
+This summer marks the twelfth anniversary of the Marikana massacre.
+More than a decade of lack of accountability on the part of the South African government, the police, the then company Lonmin, now Sibanye Stillwater, and the raw material buyers.

-More than a decade of unanswered questions for victims and loved ones.
+More than a decade of unanswered questions for victims and relatives.

-The wounds are deep and waiting for justice for those affected is agonizing.
+The wounds are deep and the wait for justice for those affected is painful.

-On August 16, 2012, a strike by workers from the Marikana platinum mine was bloodily ended by the South African police and security personnel of the mining company.
+On August 16, 2012, a strike by workers from the Marikana platinum mine was bloodily ended by the South African police and security staff of the mining company.
 34 people were murdered by the police and at least 78 others were injured.
-The workers of the mine had laid down their work in order to demand a living wage, better housing conditions and a fair distribution of raw material revenues.
+The workers of the mine had abandoned their work to demand a living wage, better housing conditions and a fair distribution of raw material revenues.

-Under the boiling January sun, I now stand on a hill and look at the platinum factory's industrial facilities, a wide field and the informal settlement of Nkaneng.
+Under the boiling January sun I now stand on a hill and look at the industrial facilities of the platinum factory, a wide field and the informal settlement of Nkaneng.

 I'm not alone on the hill.
 Thato and Lizeka are standing next to me.

-They are part of the ’Sinethemba Marikana Women's Collective”.
-A self-organized grassroots group that came together after the massacre to provide a certain income to the women of Marikana through sewing and crafts.
+They are part of the “Sinethemba Marikana Women’s Collective”.
+A self-organized grassroots group that came together after the massacre to provide a certain income to the women of Marikana through sewing and handicrafts.

 The living conditions are very bad.
 That hasn't changed.
-We live right next to the mines.
-But there's nothing going on.
+And that's even though we live right next to the mines.
+But it doesn't matter.
 It just doesn't do anything.
-Please listen to the needs of the miners, for they are the ones who feel the pain of working underground.
+Please listen to the needs of the miners, because they are the ones who feel the pain of working underground.
 We ask you to let the minerals of South Africa benefit the South Africans.

 - Sinethemba Marikana Womens Collective